ALAKSHENDRASINGH/Quantum-Key-Distribution-for-Nano-Networks---Grovers-Algorithm/README.md

    ```
    conda update conda
    ```
-3. Enter the directory where you want the repository ([`grovers-algorithm`](https://github.com/ALAKSHENDRASINGH/Quantum-Key-Distribution-for-Nano-Networks---Grovers-Algorithm)) to be cloned
+3. Enter the directory where you want the repository ([`Quantum Key Distribution for Nano Networks--grovers-algorithm`](https://github.com/ALAKSHENDRASINGH/Quantum-Key-Distribution-for-Nano-Networks---Grovers-Algorithm.git)) to be cloned
      * POSIX
        ```sh
        cd ~/path/to/directory